Fates-List-Archive/apidocs/docs/staff-guide/info.md

 - Is the bot offline?
 If so, take a screenshot of the bot being offline.
 Once you have taken a screenshot, post the media link in the reason for denial
 - Quality of the bot.
 Does it provide *any* unique and interesting features?
 What is its use case?
-The staff verification code is Frostpaw/[SHA1 of user id].
+The staff verification code is SHA1 of Frostpaw/[user id].
 Is it a copy/fork of another bot?
 - **Is the bot well-known and known to be high-quality?**
 - **Is the bots owner correct (validate using other bot lists or Head Admins+ if needed), report violations to a Admin+ ASAP**
 - **Quality of bot descriptions and long description**